TN 273 (07-24)

-GN 02402.341 Coding Hungarian Bank Data for the MBR
+GN 02402.341 Coding Hungary Bank Data on the Master Beneficiary Record (MBR)

-A. Introduction to coding Hungarian bank data
+A. Background for coding Hungary bank data

 This section describes how to code bank data for International Direct Deposit (IDD) of Title II benefits to a financial institution (FI) in Hungary.
 The bank data goes into the same Master Beneficiary Record (MBR) fields as U.S. direct deposit data.
 Special coding identifies the data as IDD for Hungary and allows benefit payments to go through the Federal Reserve Bank of Kansas City (FRBKC) and the contractor bank to the beneficiary's FI.

-B. Policy for IDD to Hungary
+C. Policy for IDD to Hungary

 1. Currency

-2. Coding Hungarian IDD data
+2. Coding Hungary IDD data

-C. Description of Hungarian bank data
+D. Description of Hungary bank data

 1. The bank and account codes